dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

-		2.	look for a result of “false” and why it did not pass 2.2.4 - Modify Policy named owasptop10_secops_test (change staging, enable signatures).
+		2.	look for a result of “false” and why it did not pass 2.2.4 - Modify Policy named base_policy (change staging, enable signatures).

 	a.
 Enable appropriate signatures